 Special activities for people with dementia are important at all stages of dementia.
 These activities vary a lot.
 This depends on the severity of the condition, physical ability and age of the patient.

 The activities need to achieve things such as:

-- Keeping the person with dementia remain happy and positive which is essential in staving off depression
+- Keeping the person with dementia to remain happy and positive.
+This is essential in staving off depression

-- Maintaining a level of self-worth in those who are in the early or middle stages and to improve their sense of wellbeing
+- Maintaining a level of self-worth.
+Those who are in the early or middle stages you want to help improve their sense of wellbeing

 - Maintaining some level of physical and mental conditioning.
 For some this may even slow the progression of the disease.

-The types of activities for people with dementia depend a great deal on the stage of dementia and the type of dementia.
+The types of activities for people with dementia depend a great deal on the stage of dementia.
+It also will depend on the type of dementia.
 The truth is, people coping with this illness can still enjoy a range of activities.
-Since dementia such as Alzheimer’s disease tend to rob sufferers of their memory, memory games are very important in the early stages of the disease.
+Dementias such as Alzheimer’s disease tend to rob sufferers of their memory.
+Memory games are very important in the early stages of the disease.